 To summarize, the reasons for implementation, good training, freedom of choice in work, and suitability for an employee’s own work are all important factors in the acceptance of an ERP software package.

 The range of implementation of the ERP software was then identified with reference to the factors of “time since implementation started,” “number of functions implemented,” and “degree of distribution.”
 For the first factor, the sobering result from the questionnaire was an average time of 4.3 years, even though all the companies questioned were either in the process of implementation or had just completed this phase.
 The number of functions implemented was derived by counting the number of modules, such as Sales, Stockkeeping, and so forth.
 Thirteen such functions were implemented on average.
 The degree of distribution was calculated by dividing the number of people working with the ERP software by the total number of people working in the operational departments.
 The range of implementation was derived from the combination of the three values.
-Figure 9.3.2.2 shows a selection of the factors that might influence the range of implementation.

 Course section 9.3: Subsections and their intended learning outcomes